-By the way: if you’re flying United, you can skip all the calculation.
+By the way: if you’re flying United, you can skip all the calculations.
 You’ll see the exact amount of miles after you’ve chosen your flight:

 Which frequent flyer program is best for me?

 This is a question often asked but there’s no right answer.
 It really depends on what you want and of course which airline(s) you fly with.
-Are you looking to get a lot of award miles or is it a special tier status you’re going for?
-Which alliance does your favorite carrier belong to?
+Are you looking to get a lot of award miles, or is it a special tier status you’re going for?
+Which alliance does your favourite carrier belong to?

 If you want to become a Star Alliance Gold member, the frequent flyer programs offered by Aegean Airlines and United Airlines might be exciting for you.
 We talk about a couple of other possible picks in this article:

-British Airways’ Executive Club can be a great choice if you’re into collecting award miles (BA calls them Avios) and redeeming them for good value.
+The British Airways Executive Club can be a great choice if you’re into collecting award miles (BA calls them Avios) and redeeming them for good value.